Stephen2Page/VirtualPet/README.md

 If any health items get too low they will highlight.
 If your pet dies you will be given a cause of death.

+Main Program contains the basic user interface providing the menu and status reports. class VirtualPet handles interpreting the input and updating the health status along with reporting back to Main program.